 If you want to improve your financial situation, you can reallocate your time from doing less productive things to doing things that will earn or save you more money.
 Here are a few:

 Get a (better) job.
 Trade some of your leisure hours for working hours if you want to increase your earnings to pay down debt or increase your savings.
 Spend your time working paid overtime or getting a second job, such as a retail job, tutoring, walking dogs, babysitting, etc. Or spend the time looking for a better and higher-paying full-time job.
+Read our post about good jobs that don’t require a college degree.

 Manage your finances.
 Spend more time reviewing your budget and your bills and expenditures each month.
 Work to reduce or even eliminate some of them (cable, gym, expensive cellphone plans, etc.).
 If you can find even $20 a month to invest in the stock market instead of spending it, you can watch your money grow rather than disappear.